XenonHan/Tower-Defense-Game/readme.md

-You should always create a new branch from master whenever you have updates, then merge to master only if no conflict occur
+You should always create a new branch from master whenever you have updates, then merge to master by pull request only if no conflict occur
 -------------------------------------------------------------------------------------------
 TOWER